Troubleshooters.Com and T.C Linux Library Present

 I didn't have much room to brag, because VimOutliner wasn't really my code -- it was a melding of features from other people's code.
 VimOutliner used Vim's folding for headline expansion.
 It used ctags for interoutline linking.
 Headline promotion and demotion were done by VI using VI keystrokes.
 Even body text was simply an adaptation of Vim's syntax sensitive comment handling.
 VimOutliner is very maintainable, performs remarkably well, with few bugs, because it's assembled from heavily tested code in the community.

 Kind of like djbdns.
 Djbdns makes heavy use of UNIX -- its filesystem, its FIFO pipes, its networking, its pipe/filter philosophy.
-Djbdns is comprised primarily of a build tree, and a configuration tree (/service).
+Djbdns is comprised primarily of a build tree.
 Configuration options requiring key/value pairs are implemented as files, with the filename being the key and the file's contents being the value.
 For more complex configurations, such as the setup of SOA, NS, A, PTR and MX records, djbdns uses a simple line-centric, colon delimited format with a column 0 flag.
 It's not ultimately extensible like XML, but it's instantly recognizable to a human, easy to document, easy to edit with an editor, easy to parse, easy to create with front-ends, fast and efficient.
 The last step in configuration is often use of the UNIX make utility -- why reinvent the wheel.

 If you're a guy who likes things simple, who requires only that your systems work every time, without gratuitous fanciness to slow you down, djbdns just might be for you.
 The only thing is, it doesn't come on any Linux distro that I know of.
 You need to install it yourself.
-Fortunately, that isn't hard.
-The purpose of this document is to make it easy.

 The djbdns DNS server is a wonderful replacement for bind/named.
 Note the advantages: Djbdns has a reputation for being hard to set up.
 That's not really comparing apples with apples.
 If we had to compile and configure named/bind, most of us would pull out our hair.
 The fact that bind/named comes preconfigured on most Linux distros give us a false sense of ease.
 Yet even with it configured, just setting up our name resolution with bind/named can be tricky, and navigating the different files tiresome.